eadred/V2_API/README.md

 It is similar to the request parameters.
 <h3><a name="aws-security-groups-overwrite-security-group">Overwrite Security Group</a></h3>
-Overwrite an existing Security Group, change protection mode, overwrite tags and services.
+Overwrite an existing Security Group, overwrite tags and services.

 URL: https://api.dome9.com/CloudSecurityGroup/{groupid} <br \>
 METHOD: PUT <br \>